handsOnpipeline/btp-kyma-day2-operations/documentation/meter/understand-day2-app/README.md

 1. Once the UI is initialized, the UI calls the new user/login API of the Easy Franchise service via the Approuter.
 1. The Approuter routes the request to the Easy Franchise service.
 1. The Easy Franchise service calls the Day2 service and provides tenant and user information from the PUT request header.
-1. The Day2 service persists the login info in a tenant-independent database schema named **Metering**.
+1. The Day2 service persists the login info in a tenant-independent database table.
 Current month and year are stored as well.

 ## Understand the Data flow - Displaying the Active Users

-Once the SAP partner employee opens the Day2 application to see the number of active users, the Day2 service will be requested to load the data saved in the metering schema.
+Once the SAP partner employee opens the Day2 application to see the number of active users, the Day2 service will be requested to load the data saved in the metering table.

 ![](../images/easy-franchise-metering/Slide5.jpeg)